skyfielders/python-skyfield/documentation/earth-satellites.rst

    For earlier dates,
    you will want to pull an old TLE from the archives.

-4. A satellite’s orbital elements are in constant flux from effects like atmospheric drag, the Moon’s gravity, and its own propulsion.
-   In particular, the true anomaly parameter can swing wildly for satellites with nearly circular orbits, because the reference point from which true anomaly is measured — the satellite’s perigee — can be moved by even slight perturbations to the orbit.

-5. Given the low accuracy of TLE elements, there is no point in calling the usual Skyfield :meth:`~skyfield.positionlib.Barycentric.observe()` method that repeatedly re-computes an object’s position
+4. Given the low accuracy of TLE elements, there is no point in calling the usual Skyfield :meth:`~skyfield.positionlib.Barycentric.observe()` method that repeatedly re-computes an object’s position